EO4SD forest management

 The animated image example below shows an example of Forest Area change mapping at 20m spatial resolution.
 The analyses of Forest Cover in 2016 and 2018 revealed small scale deforestation events along streets and in the surrounding of existing agriculture.
 The study was conducted in Cameroon within the EOMonDis project.

 - Detailed mapping of forested areas by incorporating a national- or user-defined forest definition.
-The product is based on a forest mask, a forest canopy cover density map and additional data to separate ‘Forest’ land use from other land use classes.
+The product is based on a forest mask, a tree cover density map and additional data to separate ‘Forest’ land use from other land use classes.

-- Changes can be mapped between two or more points in time, showing increase and decrease of tree canopy density in percent in a landscape using discrete classes ranging from 1-100%.
+- Changes can be mapped between two or more points in time, showing increase and decrease of tree cover density in percent in a landscape using discrete classes ranging from 1-100%.

 Regional, National, Sub-national and Local